 - Write the best of your ability in the moment.
 The more you write the easier it will flow, the more confidence you will build, the better your writing will become.

-- A PoH a week will yield 52 stories about your life in the course of a year!
+Many would-be memoir writers put off writing because they feel they do not have time to sit down – with PoH, a memoir only takes a few minutes a day or half an hour once a week.
+A PoH a week will yield 52 stories about your life in the course of a year!